Take a hike. And while you’re at it, why not take your baby?

 Don’t worry, though: we’ve taken the guesswork out of the equation.
-We’re reviewing a bunch of options and giving you our advice and recommendations.
+We’ve reviewed a bunch of baby carriers and giving you our advice and recommendations.
 Take it or leave it–but when you do go on that hike, make sure you’re prepared.

 Quick note: Fathercraft is reader-supported at no cost to you, which means we earn a commission if you buy a Lillebaby baby carrier after clicking an affiliate link.
 Read more about that here.
 This is an independent and unbiased review, but we received a free Lillebaby Complete to help us write it.

 Lillebaby Carrier weight limit, washing instructions, and more

 Before we start the subjective part, let’s go over some basic facts.
 The information here is straight from the manufacturer’s website and sales profiles but can help you make sure that the Lillebaby is right for you.
 Skip these bullets to go straight for our opinion instead.